cobweb-eu/QA_wps_processes/readme.md

 ## Troubleshooting

+* Generating output data as GML can be problematic (WPS errors of something like ``inline: Complex Result could not be generated``) if the configuration has only been partially setup correctly.
+Check wps_config_geotools.xml ports match the web server.
+This is a common problem when testing a fresh installation.

 * Certain processing (such as blur checking of high-resolution photographs and R scripts with complex geometric inputs) may require increases in Tomcat heap size.
 E.g. modify ``JAVA_OPTS="-Djava.awt.headless=true`` to something like ``-Xmx1024m`` for 1024mb of heap space.

 * Incorrect execute requests made to processes can cause unexpected errors.
 E.g. ``Could not determine input format because none of the supported formats match the given schema ("null") and encoding ("null").
 (A mimetype was not specified)`` can indicate that input data is completely missing (e.g. broken reference to WFS layer).